 This has a significant affect on company’s marketing activity – especially when that marketing is targeting the individual.
 Sending a direct mail to a company is OK but if it is addressed to an individual, that’s where the problems lie.

-After May 25th 2018, it will no longer be lawful to send marketing campaigns (for example, eShots or direct mail) to individuals without having their consent to do so.
+After May 25th 2018, it was no longer lawful to send marketing campaigns (for example, eShots or direct mail) to individuals without having their consent to do so.
 And, it is no longer acceptable to simply assume they have given consent if they haven’t specifically requested not to.

-So, if companies want to be able to send marketing eShots/direct mail or even place a phone call to current and potential clients, they are going to need to act quickly to get their clients’ consent.
-However, putting their heads in the and and hoping for the best is not going to work here.
+So, if companies want to be able to send marketing eShots/direct mail or even place a phone call to current and potential clients, they are going to need to act quickly to get their clients to provide consent for marketing activity like mailshots.

-Here are ten very simple ways to help get that consent:
+Here are ten very simple ways to help get that consent for marketing:

 1. ASK: tell your clients about this, get the message out there.
 No doubt they will already have heard about GDPR.
 You are sure to get better response from speaking directly and asking.
 And, as they are your client, they are more likely to want to hear about marketing offers and news.

 2. CONSENT REQUEST E-SHOT: create an eShot/Direct mail to your database prior to the May 25th cut off date.
 Ask for consent.
 Ask your clients to send you an email back providing their name and a positive phrase (eg “I consent to you keeping my contact details for marketing purposes”).
 Furthermore, ensure the eShot/Direct Mail is engaging enough to be read, understood and acted upon.
 Simply saying ‘Please provide consent’ will not be enough.
 Especially if there are many other companies sending eShots asking for the same thing.
 The eShot needs to be clever in its design to cut through the many other eShots your client receives.